mikolmogorov/Ragout/docs/INSTALL.md

 Availability
 ------------
-Ragout is tested under Mac Os and Linux.
+Ragout is tested under Mac OS and Linux.
 While it *should* work under Windows, we do not provide official support yet.